 What are the alternatives to formal sentencing for juveniles?

-The juvenile justice system offers many paths beyond traditional court sentences for young offenders.
-These options focus on rehabilitation rather than punishment, giving kids a chance to learn from their mistakes without facing a jury trial or entering a guilty plea that could affect their future.
+The juvenile justice system offers many paths beyond traditional court sentences.
+These alternatives focus on rehabilitation, giving kids a chance to learn from their mistakes without the lifelong burden of a criminal record.

 What intervention programs or community service options are available?

-- Community service hours provide opportunities for young offenders to give back to their neighborhoods while learning responsibility and the impact of their actions on others.
+- Community Service: Provides a chance for young people to give back and understand the impact of their actions.

 How can I support my child through the legal process?